Chalarangelo/30-seconds-of-code/snippets/ghost-trick.md

 #### Explanation

-In some cases you can use this simple method to vertically align inline elements without touching position property.
+Use the style of a `:before` pseudo-element to vertically align inline elements without changing their `position` property.

 #### Browser support